atabary/timex-interval/README.md

 # Timex Interval

+**NOTE:** This project has been merged into Timex, as `Timex.Interval`, as of `1.0.0-pre`.
+If you are on that version of Timex or higher, it is recommended you use that instead.
+However for prior releases of Timex, this project is still actively maintained :)

 [![hex.pm version](https://img.shields.io/hexpm/v/timex_interval.svg)](https://hex.pm/packages/timex_interval) [![travis.ci build status](http://img.shields.io/travis/atabary/timex-interval/master.svg)](https://travis-ci.org/atabary/timex-interval)

 Timex Interval is an extension of [Timex](https://github.com/bitwalker/timex) that deals with date/time intervals.